abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/overview.md

 **2.** Choose your default environment by selecting the **Make primary** button.

 !!! tip "Congratulations!"
-    You are now ready to launch pipelines with your default compute environment.
+    You are now ready to launch pipelines with your primary compute environment.